• Software

 Variant Analysis

-In the chart above, the experimental energy change (ΔΔG) between the wild type and variant is compared to the calculated energy change for six different methods.
-Alanine variants at each of 44 positions within the G β1 are sorted by the experimental energy change value, with the most stabilizing mutations at the top.
+In Figure 2, Alanine variants at each of 44 positions within the G β1 are sorted by the experimental energy change value, with the most stabilizing mutations at the top.
 The magnitude of absolute error for each of the scanning tools is indicated by color, green being lowest error and red being the highest error.
-The color representing absolute error for DNASTAR hotspot predictions is also mapped onto the G β1 structure below.
+The color representing absolute error for DNASTAR hotspot predictions is also mapped onto the G β1 structure shown in Figure 3.

 For a set of 44 alanine variants in the G β1 data set, Lasergene Protein predictions have a Pearson linear correlation coefficient of 0.72 for predicted versus actual changes in fold stability, well ahead of FoldX and three Rosetta methods (at 0.47, 0.30, 0.49, and 0.61, respectively) and comparable to PopMuSic at 0.75.